Betty Friedan: Early life

-Friedan was born Bettye Naomi Goldstein on February 4, 1921, in Peoria, Illinois, to Harry and Miriam (Horwitz) Goldstein, whose Jewish families were from Russia and Hungary.
+Friedan was born Bettye Naomi Goldstein on February 4, 1921, in Peoria, Illinois, to Harry and Miriam (Horwitz) Goldstein, whose secular Jewish families were from Russia and Hungary.
 Harry owned a jewelry store in Peoria, and Miriam wrote for the society page of a newspaper when Friedan's father fell ill.
 Her mother's new life outside the home seemed much more gratifying.

 As a young girl, Friedan was active in both Marxist and Jewish circles; she later wrote how she felt isolated from the latter community at times, and felt her "passion against injustice ... originated from my feelings of the injustice of anti-Semitism".
 She attended Peoria High School, and became involved in the school newspaper.
 When her application to write a column was turned down, she and six other friends launched a literary magazine called Tide, which discussed home life rather than school life.

-Friedan attended the women's Smith College in 1938.
+Friedan attended the women's college Smith College in 1938.
 She won a scholarship prize in her first year for outstanding academic performance.
 In her second year, she became interested in poetry and had many poems published in campus publications.
 In 1941, she became editor-in-chief of SCAN (Smith College Associated News).
 The editorials became more political under her leadership, taking a strong antiwar stance and occasionally causing controversy.
 She graduated summa cum laude and Phi Beta Kappa in 1942 with a major in psychology.
 She lived in Chapin House during her time at Smith.

 In 1943 she spent a year at the University of California, Berkeley on a fellowship for graduate work in psychology with Erik Erikson.
 She became more politically active, continuing to mix with Marxists (many of her friends were investigated by the FBI).
 In her memoirs, she claimed that her boyfriend at the time had pressured her into turning down a Ph.D. fellowship for further study and abandoning her academic career.